 and an IoT device does not have a capability to directly connect to a remote cloud server?

-What Are IoT Devices And How To Control Them
+What Are IoT Devices

 can reside on a remote cloud server, on the local computer network or

-on the smartphones / tablets.
+on the smartphones and tablets.

-prohobitively expensive.
+prohibitively expensive.
 Instead, devices which are deployed in the locations with the electricity and wifi or cellular connection

 communication in both directions.

-Using a mobile application, you can:
+Using a Bluetooth mobile application, you can: